 What is Depreciated Cost

-- The depreciated cost of an asset is the useful value remaining after the asset’s been depreciated for a certain period.
+- The depreciated cost of an asset is the purchase price less the total depreciation taken to date.

 - The depreciated cost equals the net book value if the asset is not written off for impairment.